Published:

 Have Mortgage Questions?

 Are you curious about mortgages, or are ready to apply for one?
 Sammamish Mortgage can help.
 We’ve been serving borrowers across the Pacific Northwest since 1992.
-We currently lend in Washington, Oregon, Colorado & Idaho.
+We currently lend in Washington, Oregon, Idaho, Colorado, and California.
 Our experienced loan officers can answer any mortgage-related questions you have, and can also provide you with a rate quote.
 We offer a wide variety of mortgage programs and products with flexible qualification criteria.
-Contact us now to learn more!
+Contact us now to learn more, or visit our website to get an instant rate quote.